provide the essential

 missile systems.
 The capability to meet the

-essential requirements for the performance, cost, and risk of missile systems is
+essential requirements for the performance, cost, risk, and launch platform integration of missile systems is

-About every two-to-three months I offer a one-to-five day short course based on my textbook Missile Design and System
+Every few months I offer a one-to-five day short course based on my textbook Missile Design and System Engineering,

 plus additional new material.
 The course is available through the AIAA